armory/docs/content/en/docs/armory-enterprise-matrix.md

 | Support definition of all Halyard configuration options                            | All supported versions | All supported versions |                                                                                                                                           |
 | In cluster mode, validate configuration before apply                               | All supported versions | All supported versions | Does not work when installed in "basic" mode.
 Does not guarantee a valid configuration, but does check for most common misconfigurations. |

-[^1]: Some or all of Armory's features are proprietary and require a license for use.
+[^1]: Some of Armory's features are proprietary and require a license for use.
 For more information, see the [Terms of Service](https://www.armory.io/terms-of-service/) and [Terms & Conditions](https://www.armory.io/terms-and-conditions/).